-- Familiarity with the theory and applications of the subject, - Relevant work experience where appropriate. - Ability to express oneself in speech and writing, - Familiarity with English, - Creativity, initiative, independence, and ability of cooperation.
+- Familiarity with the theory and applications of the subject, - Relevant work experience, if applicable, - Ability to express oneself in speech and writing, - Familiarity with English,

+- Creativity, initiative, independence and ability to cooperate.

-To assess how the applicant fulfils the bases of assessment, the following are used: results from higher education courses, quality of the independent work and possible publications, references, interviews, possible personal knowledge, and a personal letter from the applicant which describes the applicant's expectations on and intentions with the education.
-In certain cases, the applicant may undergo specific work tests.
+The basis for assessing the applicant's fulfilment of the assessment criteria is the results of completed university courses, the quality of the independent project and any publications, references, interviews and a personal letter from the applicant describing the applicant's expectations and intentions for the programme.
+In some cases, the applicant may be required to undergo special work samples.